This fact sheet explains return to work programs, employer obligations under NSW law and the resources available to help.

 - Recover at work planning tool

-- Standard consent form for release of personal information
+- Sample standard consent form for release of personal information

 - Webinar on the Guidelines for workplace return to work programs.